IgniteUI/indigo-design-docfx/en/components/expansion-panel.md

 ## Body

-The Expansion Panel...
+The Expansion Panel's Body is the text field of the Expanded state.

 ## Styling

-The Expansion Panel...
+The Expansion Panel

 ## Usage